BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_04.md

 !shop("Goldenleaf Mart", ["Great Ball", "Super Potion", "Gourmet Treat", "Repel", "Super Repel", "Escape Rope"])

 Talk to Narcissa by her gym, then follow her up the hill to her house.
 After a scene,you'll be free to leave.
-Head back out to the balcony at night to grab this first, at night only:
+Head back out to the balcony at night to grab this first:

 **ZCell 024: Goldenleaf Town**